famebot/xeo/posts/elegance.md

 <!--more-->

-With Xeo, we strive to reflect this _simply powerful_ aspect of elegance, [as quoted](https://www.google.com/search?tbm=bks&tbo=1&q=%22elegance+is+power+cloaked+in+simplicity%22+Dan+Forsyth) in
+With Xeo, we strive to reflect this _simply powerful_ aspect of elegance described by Dan Forsyth,
+[as quoted](https://www.google.com/search?tbm=bks&tbo=1&q=%22elegance+is+power+cloaked+in+simplicity%22+Dan+Forsyth)
+in
 [Classic Shell Scripting](https://www.oreilly.com/library/view/classic-shell-scripting/0596005954/)